Hyper-reduction-free reduced-order Newton solvers for projection-based model-order reduction of nonlinear dynamical

-where $\boldsymbol{\xi}$ denotes the unknown solution at time step $m$ (i.e., time $t_m = m\Delta t$).
+where $\boldsymbol{\xi}$ denotes the unknown solution at time step $m$ (i.e., time $t_m = m\Delta t$), and $\vert\vert\, \cdot \,\vert \vert_2$ denotes the $L^2$-norm.
 For explicit time-integration schemes, where $\beta_0=0$, solving \eqref{eq:minResFOM} is straightforward.
 However, implicit time-integration schemes often require an iterative Newton solver.
 As an example of how the coefficients $\alpha_j$ and $\beta_j$ are determined for a given time-integration scheme, the residual expression for the Crank-Nicolson method, an implicit scheme, is derived.